National Rural Health Association

 • Rural Communities Opioid Response Program (RCORP)

 • H.R.
-6407, the RCORP Authorization Act authorizes RCORP to reduce the factors that result in substance use disorder and opioid use disorder morbidity and mortality in high-need rural communities through rural-specific prevention, treatment, recovery, and workforce development efforts.
+6407the RCORP Authorization Act, authorizes RCORP to reduce the factors that result in substance use disorder and opioid use disorder morbidity and mortality in high-need rural communities through rural-specific prevention, treatment, recovery, and workforce development efforts.

 • Centers for Disease Control and Prevention (CDC) Office of Rural Public Health (ORH)

 • S. 403/H.R.
-3102, the Rural Health Focus Act, authorize the CDC ORH to serve as a focal point for rural public health and to implement a strategy to meet the unique public health challenges of rural populations across CDC programs and data.
+3102, the Rural Health Focus Act, authorizes the CDC ORH to serve as a focal point for rural public health and to implement a strategy to meet the unique public health challenges of rural populations across CDC programs and data.

 Subject